-farming cycle.
-The production capacity is granted from 2015 until 2020, depending on the issue date of the certification
+Note: Production capacity is in tons as maximum allowed biomass by farming site during one farming cycle.
+The production capacity is granted from 2015 until 2021, depending on the issue date of the certification

 A certified farming site must comply with several requirements, including 150 sustainability criteria such as wildlife interactions, sea lice counts, fish escapes and unexplained loss among others.
 Some indicators such as wildlife interactions and sea lice counts must be reported and be publicly available.
 This information is provided in the Cermaq ASC Dashboard.